Margret Kiener Nellen: Politics

 Kiener-Nellen served on the National Council (Switzerland) between 1 December 2003 and 1 December 2019 for the Social Democratic Party of Switzerland (SP).
 Her political focus lied on taxation.

 She is among Switzerland's richest legislators with an estimated net worth of CHF 12 million (equivalent to $13m).
 Despite her pro-tax politics she made national headlines about her own tax optimization.

 Personal life

-Since 1982, Kiener is married Alfred Nellen, who is also an attorney.
+Since 1982, Kiener has been married to Alfred Nellen, who is also an attorney.
 They reside in Habstetten (Bolligen) and have two children.